krokettenkoal/khkh_xldM/README.md

 The main functionality of this library is provided by the [`MdlxConvert`](mdlx2aset/MdlxConvert.cs) class.
 For easy and straightforward usage, call the static methods exposed by the class.
 The following list describes the most important methods in a brief manner:

 ### bool MdlxConvert.ToAset(string mdlxPath, Action<ExportState, ExportStatus> onProgress, IntPtr handle)
-Converts the MDLX file at the specifies path to an ASET file.
+Converts the MDLX file at the specified path to an ASET file.
 The method requires a corresponding MSET file in the same directory as the MDLX file.

 #### Parameters
 - **string mdlxPath**: The path of the MDLX file to convert